riodda/alpaca-trading-bot/README.md

 `webhook_token = "my-token"`

-Replace my-uuid with machine uuid (with linux you can generate a rando uuid wiht `uuidgen`)
+Replace my-uuid with machine uuid (with linux you can generate a random uuid wiht `uuidgen`)

 `webhook_uuid = "my-uuid"`